Smoothing, scattering, and a conjecture of Fukaya: Smoothing of maximally degenerate Calabi--Yau varieties via dgBV algebras

 The next step is to consider gluing of the local sheaves $\polyv{k}_{\alpha}$'s for higher orders $k$.
-Similar constructions have been done in \cite{chan2019geometry,felten2020log} using the combinatorial Thom-Whitney resolution for the sheaves $\bva{k}_{\alpha}$'s.
+Similar constructions have been done in \cite{chan2019geometry,felten2020log} using the combinatorial Thom--Whitney resolution for the sheaves $\bva{k}_{\alpha}$'s.
 We make suitable modifications of those arguments to fit into our current setting.

 First, since $\localmod{k}^{\dagger}_{\alpha}|_{V_{\alpha\beta}}$ and $\localmod{k}^{\dagger}_{\beta}|_{V_{\alpha\beta}}$ are divisorial deformations (in the sense of \cite[Def.
 2.7]{Gross-Siebert-logII}) of the intersection $V^{\dagger}_{\alpha\beta}:= V^{\dagger}_{\alpha} \cap V^{\dagger}_{\beta}$, we can use \cite[Thm.
-2.11]{Gross-Siebert-logII} and the fact that $V_{\alpha\beta}$ is Stein to obtain an isomorphism $\patch{k}_{\alpha\beta} : \localmod{k}^{\dagger}_{\alpha}|_{V_{\alpha\beta}} \rightarrow \localmod{k}^{\dagger}_{\beta}|_{V_{\alpha\beta}}$ of divisorial deformations which induces the gluing morphism $\patch{k}_{\alpha\beta} : \bva{k}_{\alpha}^*|_{W_{\alpha\beta}} \rightarrow \bva{k}_{\beta}^*|_{W_{\alpha\beta}}$ that in turn gives $\patch{k}_{\alpha\beta} : \polyv{k}_{\alpha}|_{W_{\alpha\beta}} \rightarrow \polyv{k}_{\beta}|_{W_{\alpha\beta}}$.
+2.11]{Gross-Siebert-logII} and the fact that $V_{\alpha\beta}$ is Stein to obtain an isomorphism $\patch{k}_{\alpha\beta} \colon \localmod{k}^{\dagger}_{\alpha}|_{V_{\alpha\beta}} \rightarrow \localmod{k}^{\dagger}_{\beta}|_{V_{\alpha\beta}}$ of divisorial deformations which induces the gluing morphism $\patch{k}_{\alpha\beta} \colon \bva{k}_{\alpha}^*|_{W_{\alpha\beta}} \rightarrow \bva{k}_{\beta}^*|_{W_{\alpha\beta}}$ that in turn gives $\patch{k}_{\alpha\beta} \colon \polyv{k}_{\alpha}|_{W_{\alpha\beta}} \rightarrow \polyv{k}_{\beta}|_{W_{\alpha\beta}}$.